matthiasjost/dotnet-data-collector/README.md

 * Keep the original list clean and simple and easy to extend: Use the .NET Data Collector to enrich the data from the markdown list and store it into a MongoDB.
 * The additionally collected data is stored inside a Database which includes:
   * A represantation of the whole markdnown structure: Creator Names, respective country and channel Urls.
-  * The RSS feed extracted from the channel HTML
+  * The RSS feed URLs extracted from the channel HTML
+  * The RSS items to presend a feed with all creator content
+* Improve C# skills and fun building something

 ## :octocat: Data Parsed From the Original Markdown File